icopy-site/awesome/docs/awesome/awesome-ciandcd.md

 * [archiva](http://archiva.apache.org/index.cgi)  Apache Archiva™ is an extensible repository management software that helps taking care of your own personal or enterprise-wide build artifact repository.
 It is the perfect companion for build tools such as Maven, Continuum, and ANT
 * [nexus](http://www.sonatype.com/nexus)  The use of repository managers (also known as component managers) is helping software development teams achieve simple gains in speed, efficiency, and quality of their operations
 * [chocolatey](https://chocolatey.org/) Chocolatey NuGet is a Machine Package Manager, somewhat like apt-get, but built with Windows in mind
-* [pulp](http://www.pulpproject.org/)  Pulp is a platform for managing repositories of content, such as software packages, and pushing that content out to large numbers of consumers.
 * [herd](https://github.com/russss/Herd) A single-command bittorrent distribution system, based on Twitter's Murder
 * [murder](https://github.com/lg/murder)  Large scale server deploys using BitTorrent and the BitTornado library from twitter.com